nasa/cumulus-orca/website/docs/developer/development-guide/documentation/documentation-dev-env.md

 Editing and updating the website only requires a text editor and git but, in order to verify links and the overall website build, a local development environment should be created.
-This pages discusses the setup, running, building, and testing of the Docusarus website for the ORCA GitHub pages.
+This pages discusses the setup, running, building, and testing of the Docusaurus website for the ORCA GitHub pages.

 ## Creating the Development Environment